Room-specific legends

 These are the pages where the room number itself drives the search: a missing door, a repeated floor legend, or a famous overnight story tied to one exact room.

-Looking for the data layer?
-Read the Ghost Economy research report — a full analysis of how American historic hotels package ghost lore into structured revenue.
+Planning a stay?
+Start with our ranked guide to America's most haunted hotels — the iconic, bookable properties, ideal for a Halloween trip.
+Or read the Ghost Economy research report — a full analysis of how American historic hotels package ghost lore into structured revenue.

 Most readers here are trying to confirm a real place: a named hotel, a well-known room, or a property they might actually book.
 The useful version of a haunted-hotel guide starts with the building itself and then explains the story around it.